xavierina12/Data-Analytics/README.md

 ## Tools
 * Microsoft Excel
-* Python : Python3, NumPy, Pandas, Seaborn, Matplotlib
+* Python 3
+* Jupyter Notebook
 * R

 ## Skills
-** Python3, Data Analysis, Data Visualization, Statistics
+** Data Analysis, Data Visualization in Microsoft Excel, Python 3 (Jupyter Notebook)

 ## Contents
-* Assignments: The repository contains my work done on the Assignments given by the Edubridge Institute.
+* Assignments: The repository contains all the Assignments given by the Edubridge Institute.
-* Projects: The repository contains all the project works done in Microsoft Excel, Python 3 ** Project 1:
+* Projects: The repository contains all the project works done in Microsoft Excel, Python 3 (Jupyter Notebook) ..* Project 1: Sample Superstore Statistical Analysis *: Analyzed the sales, profit, loss using the data analysis tool of Excel.
+Performed F-test, T-test, Annova and created reports through tables, charts.
+Project 2: Random Password Generator
+Hospital Management System
+Calculator

 ## Connect with me on these platforms:
 * Linkedin:  https://www.linkedin.com/in/xavierina-arokia